ioos/erddap-gold-standard/README.md

 generates URLs outside the context of an HTTP request (for example, in emailed reports or background tasks).

-This repository's Docker compose file is configured to work on localhost by default.
+This repository's Docker compose file (`compose.yaml`) is configured to work on localhost by default.
 To make ERDDAP reachable from a public IP address or domain name, follow these simple steps:

 - Set the host and ports used to build ERDDAP's public URLs.
-You can do this by creating a `.env` file in the same directory as `docker-compose.yml` or by exporting the variables in your shell before running `docker-compose up`.
+You can do this by creating a `.env` file in the same directory as `compose.yaml` or by exporting the variables in your shell before running `docker compose up`.

 Example .env (replace with your public domain or IP):